 4. When does Dāmodara Program start and end?

-The Dāmodara Program starts on 1st of November 2020 and runs for four weeks till 30th November 2020.
+The Dāmodara Program starts on the 9th of October 2022 and runs for four weeks till the 8th of November 2022.

-As we all know, at this time during the covid-19 pandemic it may not be possible to reach people physically.
+As we all know, during the covid-19 pandemic it was not possible to reach people physically.
 Governments have imposed more restrictions on mass gatherings.

-So, the best way of reaching out to more devotees all around the world is via Zoom/Google meetings.
-On our websites you can find a video tutorial on how to organize and conduct meetings/programs using social media.
+So, the best way of reaching out to more devotees all around the world was via Zoom/Google meetings.
+This same concept can be utilised in every country or situation where physical gathering is not possible.
+On our websites you can find a video tutorial on how to organise and conduct meetings/programs using social media.

 6. Do I need any permission to conduct a Dāmodara Program?